 Adoption and Legal Guardianship Incentive Awards

-The Adoption Incentives program began in fiscal year 1998 as part of the Adoption and Safe Families Act of 1997 (ASFA) and has since been reauthorized twice (as part of the Adoption Promotion Act of 2003 and, most recently, as part of the Fostering Connections and Increasing Adoptions Act of 2008).
+The Adoption Incentives program began in fiscal year 1998 as part of the Adoption and Safe Families Act of 1997 (ASFA) and has since been reauthorized three times (as part of the Adoption Promotion Act of 2003 and, the Fostering Connections and Increasing Adoptions Act of 2008 and, most recently, as part of the Preventing Sex Trafficking and Strengthening Families Act of 2014).
 With each authorization of the program, there have been changes in award calculation and payment amounts.
-For more information about the program, see Program Instruction ACYF-CB-PI-99-04, Program Instruction ACYF-CB-PI-04-03, Information Memorandum ACYF-CB-IM-04-04, Information Memorandum ACYF-CB-IM-05-01, and Information Memorandum ACYF-CB-IM-09-03 and Information Memorandum ACYF-CB-IM-14-03, and Program Instruction ACYF-CB-PI-15-08.
+For more information about the program, see Program Instruction ACYF-CB-PI-99-04, Program Instruction ACYF-CB-PI-04-03, Information Memorandum ACYF-CB-IM-04-04, Information Memorandum ACYF-CB-IM-05-01, Information Memorandum ACYF-CB-IM-09-03 and Information Memorandum ACYF-CB-IM-14-03, and Program Instruction ACYF-CB-PI-15-08.

 Adoption Incentive Awards History - Includes the cumulative Adoption Incentive earning history by state from fiscal year 1998 to fiscal year 2014